alsalafiyyah/alsalafiyyah.github.io/_posts/hijrah/2020-09-03-conditions-and-meaning-hijrah.md

 layout: post
 title: "The meaning and conditions of Hijrah"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah no. 7150-6"
+source: "Fatawa Al-Lajnah Al-Da'imah, Fatwa no. 7150, Question 6"
 hijri: Muharram 14, 1442 AH
-category: [hijrah]
+category: [fatwas,hijrah]
 lang: en
+locale: en
 excerpt: "Hijrah means leaving a non-Muslim to a Muslim country, which is obligatory."
 muftis:
   chairman: